Hypertrichosis: Congenital or drug-induced increase in hair growth in areas that are not androgen dependent; occurs in both men and women

 Eflornithine treatment was found to produce statistically significant improvements in the widespread anxiety and social fears associated with female hirsutism.
 Additional pharmacological hair removal treatments are available for hair specifically caused by hirsutism.
 See Hirsutism Medication for more information.

 Laser-assisted hair removal

 Laser-assisted hair removal is a method available to achieve permanent reduction of unwanted hairs.
-The various lasers now most commonly available for hair removal are the alexandrite laser (755 nm), diode laser (810 nm), and Nd:YAG laser (1064 nm).
+The various lasers most commonly available for hair removal are the alexandrite laser (755 nm), diode laser (810 nm), and Nd:YAG laser (1064 nm).
 These lasers target melanin and subsequently produce selective photothermolysis of the hair follicles.
-The longer wavelengths, such as with the 1064-nm Nd:Yag laser, are safer for darker skin types IV-VI.
+The longer wavelengths, such as with the 1064-nm Nd:YAG laser, are safer for darker skin types IV-VI.
 The risk for adverse events such as dyspigmentation, blistering, crusting, edema, and scarring is greater with darker skin types.
 See Laser-Assisted Hair Removal for more information.